 Miss Alyssa presently resides in NYC and is the Assistant Coach and Captain for a well known NBA professional dance team.
 She has also been showcased as a backup dancer for popular artist like, Pitbull, Jason De Rulo, Walk the Moon Band, Run DMC, Sugar Hill Gang and Montel Jordan to name a few.

 Miss Alyssa has travelled nationwide and internationally to perform.
 As a choreographer she has been recognized in multiple forums.
 Recently, she travelled to Denver to assist with choreography for the USA Olympic figure skating team.
-Miss Alyssa is looking forward to returning to Dance on Q and continue spreading the love for dance.
+Miss Alyssa is looking forward to returning to Dance on Q from time to time and continue spreading the love for dance.
 She appreciates the opportunity to pass her knowledge and passion on to others.

 Miss Alyssa's favorite dessert is ice cream, any and every flavor.
 She enjoys reading and watching romantic movies.
 She enjoys spending time with her family and lounging by the pool is her favorite thing to do during her down time.